growingpenguin/growingpenguin.github.io/_posts/2023-04-07-AmericanNovels.md

 A: at the age of 17. <br/>
 9. Nick tells Gatsby that "you can't repeat the past." what was Gatsby's response? <br/>
 A: "Why, of course, you can!" <br/>
-10.Describe the meeting between Gatsby and Daisy. <br/>
+10. Describe the meeting between Gatsby and Daisy. <br/>
 A: It was initially very awkward.
 Gatsby was like a "little boy". <br/>

 **Chap 7~9 Game** <br/>